 Research management and strategy

-Professor John Senior, Pro Vice-Chancellor (Research)
+Professor John Senior, Pro Vice-Chancellor (Research and Enterprise)